Jenkins is a popular continuous integration server. Now you can automate your vREST test suite with Jenkins Server.

 - url: Provide the test case list URL here.
 You can find the test case list URL by going to your vREST instance and select Test Cases tab.
 Now click on button "Copy Current Test Case List URL" available in Left hand side, below the "Filters section".
 Provide the copied URL in this option.

 - logger: Use xunit here.
-Reporter xunit will export the test case report in xml junit style, which can be used in jenkins server to publish the reports in post build step.
+Reporter xunit will export the test case report in xml junit style, which can be used in any continuous integration server to publish the reports.

 - filepath: Absolute path of the log file, into which execution process and result logs will be dumped.
 If path/file is not present, tool will try to setup that path, and create file automatically.
 Please note that if file already exists, that will be overwritten.
 By default it will be the `vrest_logs/logs.xml` in current directory.